 a.
 Extension field staff and rural business project personnel implemented programs to establish, maintain and expand businesses in 23 counties where business development activity lags in traditionally agricultural and natural resource dependent communities.
 Owners of agriculture and small, traditional businesses and others with the desire to establish businesses classified as low-income and under represented were provided technical and educational assistance.
-A general resource teaching packet developed in 2000-2001 as well as other resources (i.e. training materials, agencies, organizations and institutions) were used by the Cooperative Extension Program staff in providing assistance.
+A general resource teaching packet developed in

+2000-2001 as well as other resources (i.e. training materials, agencies, organizations and institutions) were used by the Cooperative Extension Program staff in providing assistance.
 Several educational programs were conducted on production, management and marketing that were tailored to the agriculture producer.
-One regional training for trainers was conducted titled, "Working In Community & Economic Development ".
-One hundred and eighty-six people were assisted with developing business plans, while 245 business owners implemented business retention practices.
-Seventy-four businesses expanded and created additional employment opportunities for 55 persons.
-Cooperating Institutions/Organizations: College of Business - PVAMU; Department of Agriculture, Nutrition and Human Ecology at PVAMU; Cooperative Agricultural Research Center; Texas Cooperative Extension; Small Business Administration; Rural Business - Cooperative Service; Rural Development; local banks; HUD; Lower Colorado River Authority; USDA Rural & Economic Development; and economic development organizations, C.U.R.E.S.
+Services to businesses by the CEP staff resulted in over \$1,267,000 loans or grants to small rural businesses, and savings to businesses utilizing CEP staff was reported at near \$400,000.
+Seventy-eight people were assisted with developing business plans, while 114 business owners implemented business retention practices.
+Ninety-one businesses expanded and created additional employment opportunities for 263 persons.
+Cooperating Institutions/Organizations: College of Business - PVAMU; Department of Agriculture, Nutrition and Human Ecology at PVAMU; Cooperative Agricultural Research Center; Texas Cooperative Extension; Small Business Administration; Rural Business -Cooperative Service; Rural Development; local banks; HUD; Lower Colorado River Authority; USDA Rural & Economic Development; and economic development organizations, C.U.R.E.S.
 Center, School of Architecture at Prairie View A&M University.

-- Impact Five hundred and five jobs were maintained in the 319 businesses assisted.
-Twenty-two of these businesses expanded, creating an additional 55 jobs.
-Sixty-four new businesses were established creating 278 jobs.
-A total of 333 jobs were created.
-The total number of jobs increased from 505 to 838. - c.
+- b.
+Impact Seven hundred and thirty-one jobs were maintained in the 205 businesses assisted.
+One hundred fourteen of these businesses expanded, creating an additional 263 jobs.
+Sixty-four new businesses were established creating 343 jobs.
+A total of 606 jobs were created.
+The total number of jobs increased from 125 to 731. - c.
 Source of Funds Smith-Lever Section 1444 & State Matching funds - d.
 Scope of Impact State Specific